wiebow/fighting-computers/content/index.md

 tags:
   - index
 ---
-# Welcome!
+## Welcome!

 ![[og-image.png]]

 Hello there!
 This website is a repository (or *digital garden*) of articles, projects and guides about using 8-bit computers in the present age.
 Thank you for being here.
-You can check out the [[Readme]] page for more about me, and my other projects.
-For questions or feedback, you can find [me](https://oldbytes.space/@wiebow) on Mastodon and on the MEGA65 [Discord](https://discord.com/invite/5DNvESf).
+You can check out the [Read Me](/Readme) page for more about me, and my other projects.
+For questions or feedback, you can find me on [Mastodon](https://oldbytes.space/@wiebow) and on the MEGA65 [Discord](https://discord.com/invite/5DNvESf).

-The title *"Fighting Computers"* comes from a quote I've read several years ago.
-The sub-text was : *computers were once invented to make life easier*.
-Yet, over the years, computers got more and more complicated, and what we once thought was beneficial turned out to be destructive and negative.
-This site is about going back to the computers of yesteryear to program them and use them just for the joy of simpler computing.

->[!todo]
->Bear with me as I am writing and moving content to this site.
-Over the years I've posted about 8-bit computers on my [Google Blogger](https://devdef.blogspot.com/) website.
-That content (and from other places) will be moved to this site, at a rate of *when-i-have-time-and-energy*.

-## Navigation
+## Posts

 In the navigation bar on the left, you can browse the *Projects* (series of articles about the same subject), *Shorts* (single articles) and *Guides* (how-to's about various subjects).
 On the right you see the most recent posts.

-### Popular Subjects

 Use this table of popular `#tags` that will link to  a page showing all the posts with that tag.

 | Systems | Languages | Subjects | Post Types |